 How much ERP costs and how to set your budget

-ERP implementation can cost anything from between $150,000 and $750,000 for a mid-sized business.
-This is a pretty broad benchmark so, in order to plan a more specific budget, you will need to consider the specific requirements for your business.
+An ERP implementation can cost anything between $150,000 and $750,000 for a mid-sized business.
+This is a pretty broad benchmark so, in order to plan a more accurate budget, you will need to consider the specific requirements for your business.
 In this in-depth article, we will run through the steps to setting a budget for an ERP system that is specific to your organization.

 1. Components of a budget

 Even if you already have the green light to invest in a new ERP system, you will need to set your budget and justify the costs.
 While not all of these components will apply to all implementations, they should all be considered in order for you to decide which ERP is right for your business.
 Here are some of the key components to ERP cost planning:

 - Data conversion and transfer to new ERP

 - Customization if necessary

 These are the most tangible costs to include in your budget but you also need to think ahead to budgetary banana skins and make room for contingencies.
 We will go into the hidden costs a little further on.

 2. Justify the cost of new ERP software

 Speeding up order to cash cycle, increasing productivity, improved business intelligence...ultimately though, ERP software needs to be justified with a solid ROI projection.

 There are many reasons a business would want to buy a new ERP system.
 Among the most common are increasing productivity, improving business intelligence resulting from better data capture and analysis, accelerating order to cash cycle and reducing labor costs.
 However, when other business units are also shouting for budget allocations, you need to be sure that you can not only justify the expenditure now but that it will prove to be justified later.